Real1tyy/Prisma-Calendar/docs-site/docs/features/overview.md

 Quick create button, enhanced edit modal with full frontmatter editing, "Now" button for current time, [built-in time tracker](./time-tracker) with break time support, session tracking, and real-time timers (total, total break, session, current break), drag & drop, resize support, edge scrolling for cross-week movement, and direct file opening.

+**Category Management**: Assign categories directly from the event modal or context menu using the "Assign Categories" button.
+Multi-select interface with search, color indicators, and the ability to create new categories on the fly.
+See [Color Rules](./color-rules#working-with-categories) for details.

 See [Screenshots](../screenshots.md) for modal examples.

 ### **Event Presets**